moath-rafat/Real-Time-System-Monitor/README.md

 # Real-Time System Monitoring Dashboard

-A real-time monitoring that streams live system information from the backend and visualizes CPU usage, RAM usage, network activity, and operating system information in real time.
+A real-time monitoring that streams live system information from the backend server and visualizes CPU usage, RAM usage, network activity, and operating system information in real time.

 ## Features